Estimated reading time: 10 minutes

 Remember that coupons, flyer sales, cash-back apps, and rewards points will always lower your grocery costs.

-For example, the cheese will stay in the refrigerator for months without issue so buy it when it’s a hot price.
+For example, the cheese will stay in the refrigerator for months without issue, so buy it when it’s at a hot price.

 Another example would be boxed stuffing, which you can find dirt cheap after any holiday.